Quarter Horse News

 “Sprout,” who was bred by Drummond Land and Cattle, and Platt also wiped out their competition, beating Reserve Champions Peeptos Cat and Equi-Stat Elite $8 Million Rider Matt Gaines by 5 points.
 Peeptos Cat (Cat Ichi x Little Bow Peepto x Peptoboonsmal) was bred by Peter and Nora Stent, of Woodside, California, and belongs to Alexa Stent, of Aledo, Texas.

-Sprout (Peptoboonsmal x Moms Stylish Kat x Docs Stylish Oak) is owned by Robert Tregemba, who Platt said was one of his main owners.
+Sprout (Lizzys Gotta Player x Moms Stylish Babe x Docs Stylish Oak) is owned by Robert Tregemba, who Platt said was one of his main owners.
 He described Tregemba as “extremely loyal” and said “I’m thrilled to have him.”
 Of Sprout, Platt also had nothing but praise to say.

 “That horse is amazing.
 I’m sold on him,” he said.
 “Everything he does is exactly the way I want one to do it, and probably better.
 I’ll probably never have one like that ever again.
 It’s been pretty nice to have him.”